wwoody827/CarND-Behavioral-Cloning-P3/writeup.md

 I used both three cameras for the training.
 In addition, I flipped all images horizontally to get twice the data.

+I collect training data from both tracks and both directions (clockwise and counter-clockwise).

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-Solution Design Approach
+#### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

 My first step was to use a linear model.
 This is a simple model and I did not it expect it to work.
 But I choose this as a start point to see how a simple network fail.

 The result of a linear model is the car will simple make a U-turn with small radius.
-This can be understood as the training data is a car always running within a large
+This can be understood as the training data is a car always running within a large circle and keeps turning left.
+So my car, after averaging all images, just keeps turning left.

-to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+Then I used a covn neural network similar to Nvidia model, which is working according to my classmates.

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+The final step was to run the simulator to see how well the car was driving around track one and two.
+The first run worked quite well, my car keep in the track for a long time.

+Then I collected more data on track one and track two.
+And I did a few changes to my model (add dropout and reduce fully connected layer, etc).

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####2.
-Final Model Architecture
+#### 2. Final Model Architecture

 This is the final model architecture I used for this project.